 This post may contain affiliate links.
 Please read our disclosure policy.

-Searching for more single serving recipes that use just one potato?
-Be sure to check out our crispy Hash Browns, fluffy Gnocchi, creamy Colcannon, and golden Baked French Fries.
+Looking for more ways to use one potato?
+Try our Hash Browns, Gnocchi, creamy Colcannon, and golden Baked French Fries.

 Why You’ll Love This Recipe

-• Butter: Both salted and unsalted butter are suitable, depending on your preference for seasoning.
+• Butter: Use salted or unsalted butter based on your preference.

-• Sour Cream: Opt for either full-fat or low-fat sour cream based on your dietary needs.
-If you’ve got leftover sour cream, consider using it in a Mini Squash Casserole, Macaroni Salad, or even a Mini Devil’s Food Cake!
+• Sour Cream: Full-fat or low-fat sour cream both work.
+Leftovers?
+Use it in a Mini Squash Casserole, Macaroni Salad, or Mini Devil’s Food Cake.

-• Shredded Cheese: Sharp cheddar is a great choice, but any preferred variety works well.
+• Shredded Cheese: Sharp cheddar is a great option, but any cheese you like will work.

-• Bacon: Typically, one slice is used, but you can add more for extra flavor.
-Extra bacon can be used in a small Cauliflower Casserole or a Crustless Quiche Lorraine.
+• Bacon: One slice is usually enough, but add more if you’d like.
+Leftover bacon?
+Use it in Cauliflower Casserole or a Crustless Quiche Lorraine.

 Recipe Variations

-• Extra Cheesy: Mix in extra cheese and a sprinkle of parmesan on top for cheese enthusiasts.
+• Extra Cheesy: Stir in more cheese and sprinkle Parmesan on top.

-• Meat Lover’s: Combine different meats like ground beef, ham, and sausage for a hearty filling.
+• Meaty: Add ground beef, ham, or sausage for a heartier potato.

-• Herb Infusion: Mix in fresh herbs like rosemary or thyme for a fragrant twist.
+• Herb-Filled: Add fresh rosemary or thyme for a different flavor.

 How To Make A Twice Baked Potato

-1. Prepare Potato: Clean the potato under cool water and pierce it in several spots with a fork.
-Coat with butter and bake for 50 minutes until thoroughly cooked.
+1. Bake the Potato: Preheat the oven to 400°F. Scrub the potato under cool water, then pierce it several times with a fork.
+Rub with butter and bake for about 50 minutes until tender.

-3. Prepare Baked Potato: After cooling, slice off the top of the potato and remove the inside, leaving a thin shell.
+3. Scoop the Potato: Let the baked potato cool slightly, then slice off the top.
+Scoop out the inside, leaving a thin shell.

 a baked potato on a baking sheet.

-1. Mix Filling: Mash the potato pulp with butter, sour cream, milk, garlic powder, salt, pepper, crumbled bacon, and 1/4 cup of cheese in a bowl.
+1. Make the Filling: Mash the potato with butter, sour cream, milk, garlic powder, salt, pepper, crumbled bacon, and 1/4 cup of cheese.

-2. Bake Again: Refill the shell with the mixture, top with the remaining cheese, and bake for 20 minutes until the cheese melts.
+2. Bake Again: Spoon the mixture back into the potato, top with the remaining cheese, and bake for 20 minutes until the cheese melts.

 melted cheese on a baked potato sitting on a baking sheet.